 The 2014 Non-Motorized Plan includes the Coastal Georgia Greenway.
-The Coastal Georgia Greenway co-locates in many areas with the East Coast Greenway, an envisioned 3,000 mile network of trails spanning from Key West, Florida to Calais, Maine going through Garden City.
+The Coastal Georgia Greenway co-locates in many areas with the East Coast Greenway, an envisioned 3,000 mile network of trails spanning from Key West, Florida to Calais, Maine.
 The East Coast Greenway is designed to transform the 15 states and 450 communities it connects through active and healthy lifestyles, sustainable transportation, community engagement, climate resilience, tourism, and more.
 The Greenway offers a safe place for bicyclists, walkers, and runners of all ages and abilities to commute, exercise, and visit new destinations.

-The nonprofit East Coast Greenway Alliance leads the development of the trail network working in collaboration with hundreds of volunteers, partner organizations, and officials at the local, state, regional and national level to continue moving more of the route onto protected paths.
+The nonprofit East Coast Greenway Alliance leads the development of the trail network working in collaboration with hundreds of volunteers, partner organizations, and officials at the local, state, regional, and national level to continue moving more of the route onto protected paths.
 The trail system connects people to nature and communities via a safe, accessible greenway.

 The network links towns, attractions, recreational sites, historic and cultural sites, waterways, and natural habitats of the coast.
 The route consists of 165 miles, 14 of which are protected greenway.
-The Greenway will follow various north-south routes, including the U.S. Highway 17 corridor in Garden City, abandoned rail lines, and historic canal corridors, from which visitors can sample coastal imagery.
+The Greenway will follow various northsouth routes, including the U.S. Highway 17 corridor near Pooler, abandoned rail lines, and historic canal corridors, from which visitors can enjoy coastal vistas.